+After more than 500 years of teaching boys, we became a co-educational institution in 2015.
 Here at Nottingham High School we are delighted to have welcomed girls in to the school, after the many years of planning it was extremely rewarding and exciting to finally make the move to becoming a co-educational school.

-The new boys and girls joining the school will be joining a diverse, down-to-earth and academic community where their intellectual curiosity will be encouraged and they will be championed as individuals.
-They will be treated with warmth and kindness, make lifelong friends and, ultimately, leave us, like previous generations, as well-rounded, confident and grounded young people.
+In many ways little has altered at Nottingham High School with the admission of girls; the fundamentals still remain.
+The many girls that have joined us, like all the boys before them, have joined a diverse, down-to-earth and academic community where intellectual curiosity is encouraged and all pupils are championed as individuals.
+Boys and girls here are treated with warmth and kindness, make lifelong friends and, ultimately, leave us, like previous generations, as well-rounded, confident and grounded young people.

 For us welcoming girls is a natural step, and one that has been some time in the making.
 Much research, thought and careful planning has gone into the decision to become co-educational, a move which will enable us to: